Edith González: 1982–1989: Transition to adult roles

-In an infamous scene of the telenovela, the lead character Rosa García (played by Verónica Castro) throws noodles to her face, which was reported to be for many fans a symbol of the "humiliation" described by González.
+In 1987 she made an appearance as herself on the program Papá soltero and had her first villain role in the telenovela Rosa salvaje, she participated in this project until episode 48 and at the time several versions for her exit were woven.
+It was said that she had been fired, but in the words of González herself, she actually resigned because of the alleged mistreatment she received from the production of the series.
 Her character was replaced by Felicia Mercado.
-In 1988 she participated on the films Pero sigo siendo el rey and Central camionera while she also returned to the telenovelas on Flor y canela.
+In 1988 she participated in the films Pero sigo siendo el rey and Central camionera while she also returned to the telenovelas in Flor y canela.
 She acted on the horror film Trampa Infernal (1989), sharing credits with Pedro Fernández.